Stable Marriage with Covering Constraints: A Complete Computational Trichotomy: Introduction

 The parameters we consider are \begin{itemize} \item the number $b$ of blocking pairs allowed, \item the number $|\mathcal W^\star|$ of women with covering constraint, \item the number $|\mathcal M^\star|$ of men with covering constraint, \item the maximum length $\Delta_{\mathcal W}$ of women's preference lists, and \item the maximum length $\Delta_{\mathcal M}$ of men's preference lists. \end{itemize} The choice of each of these parameters is motivated by the aforementioned applications.
 For instance, we seek matchings where ideally no blocking pairs at all or at least only few of them appear, to ensure stability of the matching and happiness of those getting matched.
 The number of women/men with covering constraints corresponds, for instance, to the number of rural hospitals for which a minimum quota specifically must be enforced, which we can expect to be small among the set of all hospitals accepting medical residents.
 Finally, preference lists of hospitals and residents can be expected to be small, as each hospital might not rank many more candidates than the number of positions it has to fill, whereas residents might rank only their top choices of hospitals.

 We investigate in detail how these parameters influence the complexity of the SMC problem.
 A \emph{parameterized restriction of SMC} with respect to the set $S=\{b,|\mathcal W^\star|,|\mathcal M^\star|,\Delta_{\mathcal M},\Delta_{\mathcal W}\}$ means a (possibly parameterized) special case of SMC where each element of $S$ is either restricted to be some constant integer, or regarded as a parameter, or left unbounded.
 Intuitively, these different choices for the elements of $S$ correspond to their expected ``range'' in applications, from very small to mid-range to large (compared to the size of the entire system).
 By considering all combinations, we can flexibly model the whole range of applications mentioned above.
+We can even cover some cases of \emph{master lists}, where all men's preference lists are restrictions of the exact same total order over the women, and likewise all women's preference lists are restrictions of the exact same total order over the men.

 \begin{theorem} Any parameterized restriction of SMC with respect to $\{b,|\mathcal W^\star|,|\mathcal M^\star|,\Delta_{\mathcal M},\Delta_{\mathcal W}\}$ is in $\mathsf{P}$, or $\mathsf{NP}$-hard and fixed-parameter tractable, or $\mathsf{NP}$-hard and $\mathsf{W[1]}$-hard with the given parameterization\footnote{Restrictions without any parameters are simply classified as polynomial-time solvable or $\mathsf{NP}$-hard.}, and is covered by one of the results shown in Table~\ref{tab:summary_of_results}.